Kunaltyagi4906/Kunaltyagi4906/README.md

 ---

 ## 🚀 **Fun Fact**
-🎮 When I'm not coding, you can find me **gaming, watching sci-fi movies, or exploring AI innovations!**
+🎮 When I’m not wrangling data or debugging deep nets, I’m vibing with sci-fi movies, intense gaming, and mind-blowing AI ideas.

-📖 Favorite Quote: **"Code is like humor – when you have to explain it, it’s bad."** 😆
+📖 Favorite Quote: _“Code is like humor – when you have to explain it, it’s bad.”_

 ---

-## 🎯 **Let's Connect & Collaborate!**
+## 🎯 **Let’s Collaborate!**
-🚀 I'm open to new projects, collaborations, and AI innovations. **Feel free to reach out!**
+If you're building something cool in **AI, ML, or Data Science** — let’s collab, let’s code, and let’s create the future.
-**Drop a ⭐ on my repos if you find them useful!**
+**Drop a ⭐ if my repos helped you — and reach out for projects, ideas, or just geeky convos.** 🚀